Protostega: Classification

 The classification of Protostega was complicated at best.
 The specimen that Cope discovered in Kansas was hard to evaluate with the preservation condition.
-The fossil shared many characteristics with two other recorded genus named Dermochelys and Chelonidae.
+The fossil shared many characteristics with the genus Dermochelys and the family Cheloniidae.
 Cope wrote about the characteristics that distinctly separated this particular species from the two controversial groups.
-The differences he described were that the fossil had a reduced or lacking amount of dermal ossification on the back, the articulation of the pterygoid and quadrates, presplenial bone in the jaw was present, no articular process on the back side of the nuchal, simple formation of the radial process on the humerus and a peculiar bent formation of the xiphiplastra.
-He concluded that genus Protostega and species Protostega gigas was an intermediate form of the two groups Dermochelys and Chelonidae.
+The differences he described were that the fossil had a reduced or lacking amount of dermal ossification on the back, the articulation of the pterygoid and quadrates, the presence of a presplenial bone in the jaw, a lack of an articular process on the back side of the nuchal, simple formation of the radial process on the humerus, and a peculiar bent formation of the xiphiplastra.
+He concluded that Protostega gigas was an intermediate form between Dermochelys and Cheloniidae.

 Paleobiology

-Examining the bone tissue microstructure (osteohistology) of the Protostega revealed growth patterns similar to modern leatherback sea turtles with rapid growth to large body size.
-Leatherbacks don't have a typical reptile metabolism, since they have high resting metabolic rates and can hold a body temperature higher than their surroundings.
+Examining the bone tissue microstructure (osteohistology) of Protostega revealed growth patterns similar to modern leatherback sea turtles with rapid growth to large body size.
+Leatherbacks lack a typical reptile metabolism, instead having high resting metabolic rates and the ability to hold a body temperature higher than their surroundings.
 If Protostega had similar bone growth patterns to leatherbacks, it is hypothesized that they both had a similar metabolism.
 This rapid growth to adult body size in sea turtles would also indicate rapid growth to reproductive maturity, which would have been a great advantage in their survival.
 However, comparing Protostega to its more basal relative Desmatochelys shows that not all protostegids had the same growth patterns.
 This indicates that rapid growth to large size evolved late within the lineage, perhaps in response to the evolution of large mosasaurs like Tylosaurus.
 Given uncertainties in the phylogenetic placement of protostegids relative to living sea turtles, it is unclear if the evolution of rapid growth rates and possible elevated metabolism were convergent with modern leatherbacks or if the two were more closely related.